Buying a Bitcoin Mining Rig? What You Need to Know

 - What is the historical performance? - Savvy customers may ask for pictures and insights in hashrate performance history, to see if the numbers match what is advertised.
 This is not yet an industry standard, but pushing for it greatly improves transparency in the industry, and getting accurate data points can make the difference between profit or loss.

-Buy or Build a Mining Rig?
+Buy or Build a Bitcoin Mining Rig?

 The process of building a mining rig mostly applies to GPU mining rigs, which require various components to be purchased, put together and configured.
 This requires more technical knowledge.
 Even for someone with a great depth of knowledge in the field, setting up one GPU mining rig can take around 3 hours.
 For someone new to mining, the duration would likely be many times that.